-Interest rates on commercial real estate mortgages fall typically between 4.75% and 6.75% with variable (the interest rate could go up or down depending on market trends, affecting your monthly payment).
+Starting interest rates on commercial real estate mortgages fall typically between 4% and 7% with variable (the interest rate could go up or down depending on market trends, affecting your monthly payment).
 With a fixed rate mortgage, the interest and payment remain static.

 Interest-only payment loan